Ridout Road parliamentary debate: Public officers with access to privileged information must make declaration before renting govt properties

 - The Public Service Division will introduce a standard declaration requirement for some officers who have access to privileged information or are involved in the leasing and valuation matters of state properties

-- The Prime Minister will also review the declarations required for property transactions for Ministers and PAP MPs
+- The Prime Minister will also review the declarations required for property transactions for ministers and People's Action Party MPs

 - The new requirements were announced by Senior Minister Teo Chee Hean in Parliament after a review of property transactions by two Cabinet Ministers along Ridout Road

-- Mr Teo also said that the SLA Valuer did not know that Mr Shanmugam was the prospective tenant and counterproposed a figure following his initial bid

-- Mr Teo said that rental rates paid by both Ministers were at fair market value
+- Mr Teo also said that the rental rates paid by the Ministers, Mr K Shanmugam and Dr Vivian Balakrishnan, were at fair market value

-- CPIB’s investigations into the Ministers’ transactions shows that the Government takes corruption seriously, he said
+- The Corrupt Practices Investigation Bureau’s investigations into the ministers’ transactions shows that the Government takes corruption seriously, he said

 SINGAPORE — A new standard declaration requirement will be introduced for selected groups of public officers who have access to privileged information or are involved in the leasing and valuation matters of various commercial and residential state properties, said Senior Minister Teo Chee Hean in Parliament on Monday (July 3).